BackBuild your own Website: Session 4 Previous session Course Index Next session

 <Div ID=Error>This is red on yellow</Div>

 If you put a dot at the start of the definition it means you're referring to the Class keyword in the body, so .H2 is quite different from H2.
-If you're using XHTML (which I haven't talked about yet) or HTML 4.01 and above, the name is case-sensitive: if your CSS says .Box {.. and your HTML says class="box" you won't get an error message — it just won't work!
+If you're using XHTML (which I haven't talked about yet and no longer use) or HTML 4.01 and above, the name is case-sensitive: if your CSS says .Box {.. and your HTML says class="box" you won't get an error message — it just won't work!
 If you know you will only have one occurrence of an item in each page (for instance the main heading or the menu) you can replace the dot with “#” and use Id instead of Class — I don't know whether this has any real advantage, but Id is something you will need if you write dynamic code.

 If you don't want the sections separated by a blank line, use <Span> --- </Span> instead.